chadhietala/chaplinjs.github.com/jekyll/docs/syncmachine.md

 ## Usage

 The `Chaplin.SyncMachine` is a dependency of `Chaplin.Model` and `Chaplin.Collection` and should be used for complex synchronization of models and collections.
+An example of this would be using a 3rd party.

 <pre><code class="coffeescript">
     define [